 What to Look For

 - Insulation is rated by its R-value.
-“R” is the resistance and the higher an insulation’s R-value, the more efficiently it resists the transfer of heat from one area to another.
+“R” is the thermal resistance and the higher an insulation’s R-value, the more efficiently it resists the transfer of heat from one area to another.
 RSI-value is the metric variant, while R-value is based on imperial measurement.

 - Different types of insulation have different R-values.
 You can use more than one type to achieve a higher overall R-value rating.